 I am not a naturally athletic person.
-Lest you get the impression from the post’s title that I am one of those people with a vexing bottomless well of physical energy, aptitude or endurance, (though my favorite is Rob Lowe’s Chris Traeger’s character on Parks and Recreation) I must assure you that I am a clutz.
+Lest you get the impression from the post’s title that I am one of those people with a vexing bottomless well of physical energy, aptitude or endurance, I must assure you that I am a clutz.

 I was a good student in my youth.
 I felt secure and comfortable in the realm of my mind but completely at a loss when I paid any attention to my body.
 Growing up I barely completed a season of any sport, most often quitting after the first few lessons or games.
 My athletic prowess extended to the occasional aerobics class or a night out at the bowling alley every decade or so.
 I learned to swim and ride a bike years after friends my age did.
 Oh, I did play softball one season, though it ended with a broken nose and the assistant coach sarcastically yelling, “Look what I got!” on the single occasion I managed to catch a ball during a game.

 In my late 20’s I accidentally cultivated a slow-jog habit.
 I say accidentally because I really can’t otherwise explain how I found myself pulling on my sneakers and jogging while trying to hold steady a very skippy portable CD player during many of the summers of the late 90s.
 The object was to simply move my body, not push myself too hard – which I was very good at.

 Once parenthood hit though, the sheer physical exhaustion and a sleep-deprivation induced fogginess punted that shaky practice right out the window.
 Finding time to exercise meant getting up early.
 Sleep was what my body needed there was no way I’d miss a minute of it.
 Besides, I hardly had enough time or energy to go to the bathroom; why would I squander precious energy on running a loop around my neighborhood when I needed it to unload the dishwasher?